Combinatorics of graded module categories over skew polynomial algebras at roots of unity: Modular Eulerian matrices

 \begin{dfn} We say that a skew-symmetric matrix $M=(m_{ij}) \in \Alt_n(\ZZ/\ell \ZZ)$ is a \emph{modular Eulerian matrix} if $\sum_{j=1}^n m_{ij} = 0$ holds in $\ZZ/\ell\ZZ$ for every $i$. \end{dfn}

-\begin{ex} A modular Eulerian matrix in $\Alt_n(\ZZ/2 \ZZ)$ corresponds to an Eulerian graph, i.e., a graph where every vertex has even degree. \end{ex}
+\begin{ex} A matrix $M \in \Alt_n(\ZZ/2 \ZZ)$ is a modular Eulerian matrix if and only if the graph $G(M)$ is an Eulerian graph, i.e., a graph where every vertex has even degree. \end{ex}

 \begin{ex} We say that a digraph $G$ is a \emph{modular Eulerian digraph} if $\outdeg v \equiv \indeg v \pmod{3}$ holds for every vertex $v$ of $G$, where $\outdeg v$ (resp. $\indeg v$) denotes the outdegree (resp. indegree) of $v$, i.e., the number of vertices heading from (resp. heading to) $v$.
-A modular Eulerian matrix in $\Alt_n(\ZZ/3 \ZZ)$ corresponds to a modular Eulerian digraph. \end{ex}
+A matrix $M \in \Alt_n(\ZZ/3 \ZZ)$ is a modular Eulerian matrix if and only if the digraph $G(M)$ is a modular Eulerian digraph. \end{ex}

 Recall that a digraph is called \emph{Eulerian} if $\outdeg v =\indeg v$ holds for every vertex $v$.
 Notice that a modular Eulerian digraph is not necessarily an Eulerian digraph.
 For example,

 is a modular Eulerian digraph, while this is not an Eulerian digraph.